msayhan/msayhan.github.io/_pages/about.md

 ---

-Before all that magic above, I received my BSc. (_3rd ranked_) and MSc. degrees from [the Department of Computer Engineering](https://ceng.baskent.edu.tr/) at Baskent University in 2004 and 2007, respectively.
+Before all that magic above, I received my BSc. (_3rd rank_) and MSc. degrees from [the Department of Computer Engineering](https://ceng.baskent.edu.tr/) at Baskent University in 2004 and 2007, respectively.